PrimeMurcia/SOC-Automation/README.md

 - Set up TheHive connectors and users.
 - Integrate VirusTotal with Wazuh for extended detection and response.
 - Configure the integration between Wazuh and TheHive to automate incident management.
+- Set up and configure the NGINX reverse proxy and WAF.

 ## Support